 It is one thing to reject a points-based system for America, similar to ones currently in use in Canada and Australia.
 It is quite another to argue that the idea of merit-based immigration was not a core tenet of the Jordan Commission, and it is garbled logic for Martin to then argue a points-based system would somehow result in "admission numbers and priorities…set in stone."
 Nowhere has the President said or even implied such a thing.
 He was elected largely on his insistence that the current immigration system is not operating in the interest of the American citizenry.
-If there was one abiding principle set forth by the Jordan Commission, it was surely that this should forever be the objective of immigration policy.
+If there was one abiding principle set forth by the Jordan Commission it was surely that the objective of U.S. immigration policy should be what's best for the American people.
 Yet, it seems the only thing Martin now finds to be appropriate, contrary to the Jordan Commission recommendations, is an immigration system which only allows for increases, and reducing immigration levels, something favored overwhelmingly by American voters, is, to her, beyond the pale.

 Barbara Jordan opposed illegal immigration and amnesty

 Martin criticizes the President for his overemphasis on a border wall, and the too little attention he has given to the implementation of E-Verify.
 This is the only genuine difference between the Jordan Commission and the framework put out by the White House.
 And an important one.
 Building a wall will do nothing to prevent visa overstayers, who account now for about half of illegal immigration in the United States.
 And it does little to prevent criminal employers from continuing to hire unauthorized workers.
 Any serious proposal to end illegal immigration must contain E-Verify.